Eredost/BileMo/README.md

 ## Installation

-Before you can download the project you must first have a PHP version at least >=7.4, a recent version of Composer and the [Symfony CLI](https://symfony.com/download).
+Before you can download the project you must first have a PHP version at least >=7.4 with openssl extension, a recent version of Composer and the [Symfony CLI](https://symfony.com/download).

 To set up the project, follow the steps below: